-Success in our work against corruption and other financial crime is also crucial to realising our ambition to be a leader in sustainable finance.
+Success in our work against corruption and other financial crime is also crucial to realising our ambition of creating a future to look forward to and value to our customers, owners and the society at large.

 3. Scope of application